Heraklion – Athens (Piraeus)

 Ferries to Athens

-The earliest Heraklion Athens (Piraeus) ferry typically departs Heraklion at about 04:30 and the last ferry usually leaves at 23:45.
+The earliest Crete (Heraklion) Athens (Piraeus) ferry sailings typically depart Crete (Heraklion) at around 04:30.
+The last ferry usually departs at 23:45.

 More routes than anyone else.